Siletz: Language

 The Siletz are believed to have spoken the "Siletz dialect" or "Southern Tillamook" of the Tillamook (Hutyéyu) language, which was part of the Coast Salish languages.
 Tillamook was declared extinct when its last native speaker died in 1970.

 What is now known as the Siletz Dee-ni language was restricted historically to speakers in "a small area on the central Oregon coast."
 Linguists have concluded that Siletz is not related to Tillamook at all, but is a form of Tolowa, an Athabaskan language rather than a Salishan language.
 The Tolowa people were one of the 20 Native American groups whose descendants comprise the Confederated Tribes of Siletz.

 In the 21st century, Siletz Dee-ni was the only native language still spoken on the reservation.
 Realizing that their language was endangered, the Consolidated Siletz tribe have taken actions to preserve and teach it.
-Also called Tolowa Dee-ni, the language has been studied by several groups (see books about the language below).
+Also called Tolowa Dee-ni, the language has been studied by several groups.
 Members of the tribe have worked with a variety of linguists to document the language.
-As they say, their work is "a comprehensive attempt to include the similarities and the differences of the known dialects of the Southwest Oregon / Northwestern California Athabaskan Language."
+Their work is "a comprehensive attempt to include the similarities and the differences of the known dialects of the Southwest Oregon / Northwestern California Athabaskan Language."

-The Siletz have also taken part in an international effort by the National Geographic Society, the Living Tongues Institute for Endangered Languages, and linguists such as K. David Harrison of Swarthmore College to save languages that are threatened with extinction.
+The Siletz have taken part in an international effort by the National Geographic Society, the Living Tongues Institute for Endangered Languages, and linguists such as K. David Harrison of Swarthmore College to save languages that are threatened with extinction.
 Alfred "Bud" Lane, among the last fluent native speakers of Siletz on the reservation, has recorded 14,000 words of the Siletz Dee-ni language.
 Lane and other Siletz had decided they wanted to work to preserve and revive the language.

 Lane's work was used to help produce a Siletz talking dictionary, one of eight dictionaries produced for endangered languages in this project, as reported at the annual meeting in 2012 of the American Association for the Advancement of Science (AAAS).
-The bi-lingual dictionary, in English and Siletz Dee-ni, with illustrations, will be used to teach the dialect to tribal members in the Siletz Valley.
+The bilingual dictionary, in English and Siletz Dee-ni, with illustrations, will be used to teach the dialect to tribal members in the Siletz Valley.
 Such digital tools and social media can help small groups communicate.
-Professor Harrison said, "... a positive effect of globalisation is that you can have a language that is spoken by only five or 50 people in one remote location, and now through digital technology that language can achieve a global voice and a global audience."
+Professor Harrison said, "a positive effect of globalisation is that you can have a language that is spoken by only five or 50 people in one remote location, and now through digital technology that language can achieve a global voice and a global audience."